MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSignalProcess.md

 ## Description

-Sends a signal to a process in a compute system
+Sends a signal to a process in a compute system, see [sample code](./ProcessSample.md#SignalProcess)

 ## Syntax